-Everything’s a little different right now, isn’t it?
-Last week saw the temporary closure of theatres, cinemas and galleries, amongst others, and right now we’re regretting taking them for granted.
+With theatres, cinemas and galleries closed for the next few weeks, you’re probably itching to get your culture fix somehow.
 But, there is some light at the end of the tunnel, because the art and cultural world can be still found at the end of your fingertips.

 Enter the virtual museum tour, an online tour of your favourite exhibitions and museums from the comfort of your sofa.
 From London classics to international treasures, here are our favourite virtual museum tours that’ll help you get your cultural fix until things return to ‘normal’.